MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [ ] Their ownership percentage increases.
 - [ ] They receive immediate cash compensation.

-> **Explanation:** By issuing new shares, the company effectively reduces the ownership stake of existing shareholders who do not participate, resulting in a smaller percentage of total outstanding shares.
+> **Explanation:**( By issuing new shares, the company effectively reduces the ownership stake of existing shareholders who do not participate, resulting in a smaller percentage of total outstanding shares.)

----

 ### Which Canadian regulatory body outlines rules regarding disclosure and client suitability for rights and warrants?